maybebot/ruins/README.md

   `Error [ERR_MODULE_NOT_FOUND]: Cannot find module '[...]/.ruins/ignores.js' imported from [...]/eslint.config.mjs`
   Solution: temporarily remove/comment out usage of ruins ignores in your eslint config.

-- Very slow TODO collection
-  No solution.
-I should have used grep.
-Will be fixed

-- Bad UI/Dashboard
-  Will be fixed

 ---

 Made with 🍕 in Amsterdam.